-CAHM 238 Sous Chef - Advanced Cooking (3
+CAHM 238 Sous Chef - Advanced Cooking (3)

 Theory and practice of advanced cooking principles using some exotic and unusual International products in classical and modern preparations culminating in the presentation of a Salon Piece that demonstrates an understanding of advanced cooking principles.
 Covers appetizers, first courses, soups, salads and sandwiches and classical garde manger.
-Prerequisite: CAHM 198.
+Prerequisite: Department chair permission.